ruoyangchen/movie-watchlist/readme.md

 ***update 240329
-fix bug: every new search is being appended to the previous search
+fix bug: every new search is being appended to the previous search *newMovieArray and HTML has to be cleared.

 ***TO DO***
-responsive design update
+-responsive design update
-read more button
+-read more button
-code review from someone
+-code review from someone
+-enter key down(maybe)